Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Introduction

 \section{Introduction}

-In this paper, we address the problem of identification of color variants.
-In the context of fashion e-commerce, color variants refer to those fashion products that match exactly in their design (or style), but only to differ in their color (Figure \ref{CV_illustration}).
+In this paper, we address a very crucial problem in fashion e-commerce, namely, automated \textit{color variants identification}, i.e., identifying fashion products that match exactly in their design (or style), but only to differ in their color (Figure \ref{CV_illustration}).
 Our motivation to pick the use-case of color variants identification for fashion products comes from the following reasons: i) Fashion products top across all categories in online retail sales \cite{jagadeesh2014large}, ii) Most often users hesitate to buy a fashion product solely due to its color despite liking all other aspects of it.
 Providing more color options increases add-to-cart ratio, thereby generating more revenue, along with improved customer experience.
-At Myntra (\url{www.myntra.com}), a leading e-commerce platform, we address this problem by leveraging deep visual Representation (or Embedding) Learning.
+At Myntra (\url{www.myntra.com}), a leading e-commerce platform, we address this problem by leveraging deep visual Representation/Embedding Learning.

 Firstly, we obtained manual annotations (class labels) indicating whether two product images are color variants to each other.
 These class labels are used to obtain triplet based constraints, consisting of an anchor, a positive and a negative (Figure \ref{CV_illustration}).
 The positive is usually an image that consists of a product that is a color variant of the product contained in the anchor image.
 The negative is an image that consists of a product that is not a color variant of the products contained in the anchor and positive images.
 These triplets are used to train a supervised triplet loss based neural network model \cite{schroff2015facenet,veit2017conditional} in order to obtain deep embeddings of fashion products.
 Having obtained the embeddings, we perform clustering on them to group the color variants.